Independente Atlético Clube de Tucuruí

 Independente Atlético Clube de Tucuruí, commonly referred to as Independente, is a Brazilian professional club based in Tucuruí, Pará founded on 28 November 1972.
-It competes in the Campeonato Paraense, the top flight of the Pará state football league.
+It competes in the Campeonato Paraense A2, the second tier of the Pará state football league.

 History

 The club was founded on November 28, 1972.

 Men's team

 The club won the Campeonato Paraense Second Level in 2009, and the Campeonato Paraense in 2011, after beating Paysandu in the final on a penalty shootout after the score was 3-3.
 They competed in the Série D in 2011, when they were defeated in the Quarterfinals by Cuiabá 2-0 and 4-2.

 Women's team

 They competed in the Copa do Brasil de Futebol Feminino in 2007, when they were eliminated in the First Round by Rio Norte.